HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_18/Exercise_04_18.md

   cout << *pbeg++ << endl; // Print the current value and advance pbeg.
 ```
 ####Answer
-The firs value in v would not be printed and possibly so could the value on step past the end of v be derefenced and printed.
+The first value in v would not be printed and possibly so could the value on step past the end of v be derefenced and printed.